gavbong/Algo-Trading/README.md

 # Algo-Trading
-Currently learning how to code a algo trading bot via Python.
+Currently learning how to code an algo trading bot via Python.